shivampandey1/objectify/README.md

 All Python dependencies can be installed using the provided `requirements.txt` file.

-For FFmpeg, you'll need to install it separately on your system.
+For FFmpeg, needs to be installed seperately.
 Instructions for installation can be found on the [official FFmpeg website](https://ffmpeg.org/download.html).